aaronhurt/zfs-replicate/README.md

 ## Features

-- The source pool and dataset are always authoritative
+- Source pools and datasets are always authoritative, the script will always defer to the source.
-- Supports push and pull replication with local and remote datasets
+- Supports push and pull replication with local and remote datasets.
-- Supports multiple pool/dataset pairs to replicate
+- Supports multiple pool/dataset pairs to replicate.
+- Supports divergence detection and reconciliation of destination datasets.
-- Logging leverages syslog (via logger) by default, but local logging can be configured if desired
+- Logging leverages syslog (via logger) by default, but local logging may be configured.
-- Runs off a well documented `config.sh` file and/or environment variables passed to the script
+- Includes a well documented `config.sh` file that may be used as configuration or as reference for environment variables passed to the script.
-- Can be run on any schedule using cron or similar mechanism
+- May be run on any schedule using cron or similar mechanism.
+- May be sourced and leveraged and/or by in other Bash scripts.
 - Includes a `--status` option for XigmaNAS that can be used to email the last log output at your preferred schedule.
   Simply add it as a custom script in the email settings under "System > Advanced > Email Reports"